Early release content will be available to watch in March. All sessions will be individually CPD accredited.

 Wolfson theatre

-What the RCP is doing for air quality and why?
+Air quality and what the RCP is doing and why

 This session will provide thought-provoking discussions and expert perspectives to inspire and inform.